-- → Power connections must comply with local regulations.
-Voltage and frequency information given on the motor rating plate must correspond to the mains voltage and frequency values. - → To protect the motor and supply cable in case of malfunction, mains fuse protection must be implemented.
+- Power connections must comply with local regulations.
+Voltage and frequency information given on the motor rating plate must correspond to the mains voltage and frequency values. - ➔ To protect the motor and supply cable in case of malfunction, mains fuse protection must be implemented.
+Recommended: Type K slow blow circuit breaker.